Leo-Adventure/CS216-Algorithm-Design/README.md

 OJ questions in this week are about using greedy algorithm wisely.

+## OJ3 Simulation and Shortest Path

+The question A is about the simulation of the machanism of LRU

+The question B is about the shortest path and reverse of modulo

 ## Project 1 Zip Compressor

 Implement a ZIP compressor using Java or C/C++.